 The chapel was built as part of Palais de la Cité, a former royal palace-fortress which until recently was home to the Palais de Justice.
 Today, Sainte-Chapelle is a UNESCO World Heritage site, and a top Paris tourist attraction.

-Sainte Chapelle is located almost next door to its less-famous neighbor, the Conciergerie, once a medieval palace but better known as the notorious prison where Marie Antoinette spent her final days.
+Sainte Chapelle is located almost next door to its less-famous neighbor, the Conciergerie, a medieval palace that became the notorious prison where Marie Antoinette spent her final days.

 If you want to learn more about what you'll see once you're inside, join an Île de la Cité Walking Tour including Notre Dame which includes skip-the-line tickets and guided tours of Sainte-Chapelle and the Conciergerie along a walking tour of the neighborhood and its top attractions.

-When you visit Sainte Chapelle, you'll enter on the ground floor, pass through a lovely first floor chapel once used by palace staff and now sharing space with a bookshop/souvenir stand, and walk up 33 well-worn stone steps enclosed by a narrow circular stairwell.
+When you visit Sainte Chapelle, you'll enter on the ground floor, pass through a lovely first floor chapel once used by palace staff and now sharing space with a bookshop/souvenir stand, and walk up 33 well-worn stone steps within a narrow circular stairwell.

-At the chapel's west end, a magnificent rose window composed of 86 stained glass panels shows the Apocalypse of Saint John.
+At the chapel's west end, a magnificent rose window composed of 86 stained glass sections shows the Apocalypse of Saint John.
+It's one of the largest rose windows in Europe.

-Sainte Chapelle's rose window is one of the largest in Europe.
-Experts rank its medieval stained glass as some of the best in the world.
+Experts rank Sainte-Chapelle's medieval stained glass as among the best in the world.

 Although the brilliant colored glass steals the show, don't miss the chapel's other rich ornamentation: lavish gilding, lushly painted medieval frescoes, countless carvings, and magnificent statues of the 12 Apostles standing in the alcoves.